A Skeptical Look at Marty Hinz, M.D. and

 - Some of the disorders on Hinz's lists involve neurotransmitter problems, but I have been unable to find any research that supports the methods he recommends to treat them.
 The journal articles he has cited certainly do not.

 - As far as I can tell, DBS's test methodology has not been independently validated as a useful diagnostic test.
+When I asked Hinz for citations to any relevant studies, he sent none but said that his articles served that purpose because they had been "independently verified by the peer-reviewers and the publishing company."

 - If Hinz's treatment methods were valid, he should be able to cite dozens of well-designed clinical trials that validate them.
 Despite extensive searching on PubMed and with Google, I have found none.